 A cookie is a small text file which asks permission to be placed on your computer's hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

 We may use traffic-log cookies to identify which pages are being used.
-This helps us analyse data about web-page traffic and improve our website(s) in order to tailor it to user's needs.
+This helps us analyse data about web-page traffic and improve our website(s) in order to tailor it to users’ needs.
 We only use this information for statistical analysis purposes and the data is then removed from the system.
 Overall, cookies help us provide you with a better website experience, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.
 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of our website(s).

 Links to other websites

 Our website(s) may contain links to other websites of interest.
-However, once you have used these links to leave our site, you should be aware that we do not have any control over those other websites.
+However, once you have used these links to leave this website, you should be aware that we do not have any control over those other websites.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should look at the privacy statement applicable to the website in question.